MileHacker Logo

 Train Connections & Services

-The Lisbon-Cascais Line (Linha de Cascais) serves as the main commuter train line connecting Cascais to central Lisbon (Cais do Sodré station).
-It is celebrated for its scenic route along the Tagus estuary and Atlantic coastline.
+The Lisbon-Cascais Line (Linha de Cascais) serves as the main commuter train line connecting Cascais to the core Lisbon (Cais do Sodré station).
+It is known for its scenic route along the Tagus estuary and Atlantic coastline.

 Train Details